Sponsors

-DUNDARG was bought by her present owner in 2007 and has been slowly upgraded and restored ever since.
+DUNDARG was bought in 2007 and was slowly upgraded and restored from then on by her owner.

 Built by Nobles of Fraserburgh as a Fishing Vessel